Tarrant County Property Tax Guide with insights

 • Important Tax Payment Dates

-• May 15, 2024 - Last day to property tax protests with Travis Central appraised district.
+• May 15, 2025 - Last day to property tax protests with Tarrant County appraisal district.
 You can file your protest online

 Note: If the date falls on a weekend, it extends to the subsequent working day.